Burundi Cabinet Meets On Way Forward After Presidents Death - UrduPoint

 Under the constitution, the speaker of the National Assembly, Pascal Nyabenda, should take over in the event of the president dying.

-However the country finds itself in an unusual situation, as a newly-elected president is waiting to be sworn in in August.
+However the country finds itself in an unusual situation, as a newly-elected president, Evariste Ndayishimiye, is waiting to be sworn in in August.

 The path forward will be ultimately be decided by a "crisis committee" answering to the president's office, a ministerial source told AFP on condition of anonymity.